The Big Seven

 Training to teach is expensive.
 Not everyone gets a large bursary and we recognise that many of you will have taken on additional loans to fund your training.
 At NTS we will endeavour to offer you paid opportunities for work whilst you are training.

 You might, for example, have a keen hobby or interest and be asked to run an extra-curricular or holiday club.
 You may be asked to help students after school with homework or revision sessions.
+We offer opportunities to support intervention classes and start paid employment before you being your NQT induction in some schools.

 This will help you gain valuable experience whilst earning a bit of extra cash.
 Every little helps as they say!